-In Figure \ref{fig:trans_error}, we evaluate how well \textsc{garat} grounds the simulator to the ``real'' environment both quantitatively and qualitatively.
-This evaluation is in the \textit{InvertedPendulum} domain, where the ``real'' environment has a heavier pendulum than the simulator; implementation details are in Appendix \ref{environment_modifications}.
-In Figure \ref{fig:persteptransitionerrors}, we plot the average error in transitions in simulators grounded with \garat{} and \gat{} with different amounts of ``real'' data, collected by deploying $\pi$ in the ``real'' environment.
-In Figure \ref{fig:trajs} we deploy the same policy $\p$ from the same start state in the different environments (simulator, ``real'' environment, and grounded simulators).
-From both these figures it is evident that \garat{} leads to a grounded simulator with lower error on average, and responses qualitatively closer to the ``real'' environment compared to \gat{}.
+In Figure \ref{fig:trans_error}, we evaluate how well \textsc{garat} grounds the source environment to the target environment both quantitatively and qualitatively.
+This evaluation is in the \textit{InvertedPendulum} domain, where the target environment has a heavier pendulum than the source; implementation details are in Appendix \ref{environment_modifications}.
+In Figure \ref{fig:persteptransitionerrors}, we plot the average error in transitions in source environments grounded with \garat{} and \gat{} with different amounts of target environment data, collected by deploying $\pi$ in the target environment.
+In Figure \ref{fig:trajs} we deploy the same policy $\p$ from the same start state in the different environments (source, target, and grounded source).
+From both these figures it is evident that \garat{} leads to a grounded source environment with lower error on average, and responses qualitatively closer to the target environment compared to \gat{}.
 Details of how we obtained these plots are in Appendix \ref{app:sim_ground}.